UoB-COMSM0166/2026-group-11/README.md

 ## 2.4 Epics, User Stories and Acceptance Criteria

-After identifying the stakeholders, we used epics, user stories and acceptance criteria to organise the requirements.
-This helped us connect the broad goals of the game to smaller features that could actually be implemented and tested.
-We also tried to keep the user stories close to the real gameplay, rather than writing them only as technical tasks.
+After identifying stakeholders, we used epics, user stories and acceptance criteria to organise the requirements.
+This helped us move from broad ideas to features that could be built and tested.

 ### Epic E1: Core PvE Tower Defence Loop

-This epic covers the main experience of one level.
-The player needs to protect the village, place towers, survive enemy waves and understand when the level has been won or lost.
-Without this loop, the game would not be playable even if the maps and sprites were complete.
+This epic covers the main experience of one level: protecting the village, placing towers, surviving waves and understanding whether the level has been won or lost.

 - **US1.1 – Player**: As a player, I want to defend my village against waves of enemies, so that I can experience a tower defence game with gradually increasing difficulty.
-  - **Acceptance Criteria**: Given that a level has been loaded and enemies have started to spawn, when enemies enter the range of a placed tower, then the tower should automatically attack valid enemy targets.
+  - **Acceptance Criteria**: Given that a level has loaded and enemies have started to spawn, when enemies enter the range of a placed tower, then the tower should automatically attack valid enemy targets.

 - **US1.2 – Player**: As a player, I want to upgrade towers during a level, so that I can respond to stronger enemies instead of only placing more basic towers.
   - **Acceptance Criteria**: Given that a tower has been selected and the player has enough **gold**, when the player clicks the upgrade option, then the required gold should be deducted and the tower’s level, damage, range or attack behaviour should be updated.

-- **US1.3 – Player**: As a player, I want the game to clearly show when my village health reaches zero, so that I know I have lost the level and can decide whether to restart or return to the menu.
+- **US1.3 – Player**: As a player, I want the game to clearly show when my village health reaches zero, so that I know I have lost the level.
   - **Acceptance Criteria**: Given that the village still has health remaining, when an enemy reaches the village, then the village health should decrease by that enemy’s damage value.
 If the health reaches zero, then the game should display the **defeat screen**.

 ### Epic E2: Content and Balance

-Tower defence games depend heavily on balancing.
-If enemies are too weak, the player has no reason to think carefully; if they are too strong, the game becomes frustrating.
-For this reason, we treated content and balance as a separate epic rather than leaving it as a final adjustment at the end.
+Balance was important because small changes to tower damage, enemy health or wave timing could make the game either too easy or too frustrating.

 - **US2.1 – Developer**: As a developer, I want tower and enemy values to be stored in configurable data structures, so that we can adjust **damage**, **range**, **attack speed**, **enemy health**, **resistance** and **gold rewards** without rewriting the main game logic.
-  - **Acceptance Criteria**: Given that tower or enemy statistics are changed in the relevant configuration data, when the game is restarted and the level is loaded, then the updated values should be used during gameplay.
+  - **Acceptance Criteria**: Given that tower or enemy statistics are changed in the relevant data, when the game is restarted and the level is loaded, then the updated values should be used during gameplay.

 - **US2.2 – Game Designer**: As a game designer, I want to configure enemy wave parameters for each map, so that each level can have different pacing, difficulty and enemy combinations.
   - **Acceptance Criteria**: Given that a level has its own wave configuration, when the number of enemies, enemy types or spawn timing is edited, then the selected level should spawn enemies according to the updated wave data.

 ### Epic E3: Combat Feedback and Readability

-As the game became more crowded, we realised that the player needed more than just working combat logic.
-They also needed to understand what was happening on screen.
-This epic therefore focuses on the readability of attacks, enemies, resources and combat results.
+As the game became busier, working combat logic was not enough.
+Players also needed to see what was happening on screen.

 - **US3.1 – Player**: As a player, I want clear visual and audio feedback for tower attacks and enemy hits, so that I can tell whether my defence is working during a wave.
   - **Acceptance Criteria**: Given that an enemy is within range of a tower, when the tower attacks, then a visible attack effect should be displayed and a corresponding sound effect should be played.